-Large, cyst-like structures may occur in various sites in a horse's body, particularly in the stifle.
+Large, cyst-like structures may occur in various sites in a horse’s bones, most often in the stifle and less often in the fetlock.
 Their cause and development are not completely understood, but they may arise after trauma to the joint cartilage or as a result of a bone or cartilage disorder (for example, osteochondritis dissecans).

 In the stifle, cysts are most common in young Thoroughbreds (aged 1 to 2 years).
-Lameness is first noticed when training begins or while the horse is being broken in.
+Lameness may first be noticed when training begins.
 The condition commonly produces swelling of the knee joint, although the cysts can cause severe lameness with no swelling or pain.
 X-rays can confirm the diagnosis.
-Some horses respond well to rest for 4 to 6 months and treatment with anti-inflammatory drugs.
-If this conservative treatment fails, particularly in more mature animals, surgery is recommended.
+For small or incomplete cysts, some horses respond well to rest for 4 to 6 months and treatment with anti-inflammatory drugs.
+If the cyst is complete or conservative treatment fails, particularly in more mature animals, surgery is recommended.
 A variety of surgical techniques are in use, and because of the favorable results surgery tends to produce, it may be considered before more conservative treatment.

 Also see professional content regarding disorders of the stifle in horses.